 Furthermore, while the Pamlico Sound serves as a nursery habitat and though additional models are still in the works, members of the Marine Fisheries Ecology Lab do expect that the climate and environmental conditions will also impact adult brown, pink, and white shrimp.

 Just as with many other marine species, it does not seem that shrimp will be an exception from those impacted by changing climate, and because the shrimp are such an economically important species as well, there will certainly be impacts felt by people.
-Thus, another critical aspect of the shrimp studies are the human dimensions, currently being tackled by Dr. Nadine Heck and Ph.D. student Samantha Farquhar (below) both of the Social-Ecological Dynamics in Coastal Systems Lab.
+Thus, another critical aspect of the shrimp studies are the human dimensions, currently being tackled by Dr. Nadine Heck and Ph.D. student Samantha Farquhar (below) both of the Marine Social-Ecological Systems Lab.

 “In addition to the modeling work Lela is conducting, we are actively speaking to members in the shrimp community about their most concerning issues.
 So far, it has been water quality and changing environmental conditions such as increased temperature and decreased salinity.
 Shrimpers have noticed that brown shrimp seem to be decreasing in abundance and are now more often targeting white shrimp.”, explains Farquhar.